xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-004.md

 -   `easing` Supports `ease` `linear` same as CSS
 -   `duration` Passing `0` will skip animation.
--   `onframe` Callback at the frame duration the animation
+-   `onframe` Callback at each frame during the animation
--   `onfinish` Callback when aniamtion ends
+-   `onfinish` Callback when animation ends

 ```ts
 export class Camera {